openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

       upstream of your favourite pasting tool ;-)

 btw.
 If you prefer not to install it manually, you can get it from [gitorious](http://gitorious.org/opensuse/paste/trees/master/script), but that
-      way, youâ€™ll have to deal with dependencies by yourself ;-)
+      way, you’ll have to deal with dependencies by yourself ;-)

 **[OMG!SUSE! team: The incredible improvement of the Linux desktop, with 224
       lines](http://omgsuse.com/content/incredible-improvement-linux-desktop-224-lines)**

 Over the last months significant work has been done on the Linux Kernel to improve
-      performance under heavy load in various user cases â€“ including common desktop scenario's.
+      performance under heavy load in various user cases – including common desktop scenario's.
 This started after the 2.6.35 release of the kernel (openSUSE 11.3 contains 2.6.34) with the VM-scalability patches by Nick Piggin.
 Nick's improvements help desktop interactivity during heavy disk usage, for example when you are copying large files or when [Ktorrent](http://en.wikipedia.org/wiki/KTorrent) is writing a lot of data.
-These patches have had a hard time getting into the kernel, even though Master Tux (Linus Torvalds) himself was very happy about the improvements â€“ it was complicated code.
+These patches have had a hard time getting into the kernel, even though Master Tux (Linus Torvalds) himself was very happy about the improvements – it was complicated code.
 But most if not all of the improvements will make it into openSUSE 11.4.
 And it turned out there was some low-hanging fruit as well.